buildsi/spack-monitor-nlp-dev/README.md

 $ python 2.vectors.py
 ```

+We are currently only parsing errors, as it's a smaller set and we are more interested
+in build errors than warnings that clutter the signal.
+For the "error only" (or parsed) approach
+we look for strings that have `error:` and split and take the right side of that.
+For all other
+processing methods, we remove paths (e.g., tokenize then remove anything with an os.sep or path separator).

 Some data will be generated in data, and assets for the web interface will go
 into [docs](docs).
 The interface allows you to select and see the difference between
-the models, and clearly just using the error message has the strongest signal (best clustering).
+the models, and clearly just using the error messages (parsed or not) has the strongest signal (best clustering).

-Unforunately the database is strongly weighed toward boost errors, so the clusters
-reflect that.
+## TODO

+ - add heatmap / density map to visualization
+ - try to make barplot of errors
+ - can we parse error messages out of binaries?

 ## License

 Spack is distributed under the terms of both the MIT license and the